Ploxoy/anki-csv-builder/notes/api_contracts.md

 - Server applies a single automatic retry only for transient synthesis errors (`429/5xx/timeout`).
 - Audio reuse is durable across runs when `provider + model + voice + clip type + text + style/instructions`
   match exactly after server normalization.
 Durable hits return `status: "cached"` and do not call the TTS provider.
+- `/api/tts` persists per-run media in `run_media_assets` when `run_id` is present, and stores reusable global audio in `audio_assets`.
+- Current Vercel limitation: long TTS runs still happen as web-managed batches of `/api/tts` calls.
+Cache/resume reduces repeated work, but there is no durable server-side `audio_jobs` queue yet.

 **Response (200)**
 ```json